• Skip to primary navigation

 Blood Orange Buttermilk Scones

-Simple recipe for blood orange buttermilk scones, which you will enjoy as part of a cream tea
+Simple recipe for blood orange scones, made with buttermilk, which you will enjoy as part of a cream tea

 Print Rate Save Saved!